Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Coordinate with Middle School and High School Music Teachers

 If there’s no one else in your district, reach out to music teachers in nearby districts.
-Set up your own informal support network in-person, online, or both.
+Set up an informal support network in-person, online, or both.

 Pay it Forward

 Thanks in large part to Sue, my P.E. teacher mentor, I was successful in my efforts to develop a solid music program at my first elementary music position.
 After seven years, I moved on to a much bigger district with 11 elementary schools.
 Due to extenuating circumstances, the school had been without a music teacher for almost a year.
-I built a successful program at that school with a decidedly different demographic.
+I was able to build a successful music program at that school with a decidedly different demographic.

 Conclusion